1982 German Grand Prix: Race

 Since Ferrari never withdrew the injured Pironi, pole position was left empty at the start.
 Nelson Piquet led the race, but collided with Eliseo Salazar while lapping him at the new Ostkurve chicane.
 Piquet ripped his seatbelt off before his car had stopped moving.
 After the two cars came to a stop, an irate Piquet quickly climbed out of his Brabham, approached Salazar, and then punched and kicked Salazar in a rage, which continued for some time after the collision.
 Patrick Tambay, driving the lone Ferrari, won his first Formula One race.

+Before his accident, Piquet and his Brabham team had planned to make a pit stop for fuel and tyres, which was unconventional strategy at the time.
+Using soft qualifying tyres and a smaller load of fuel, Piquet sped away to over a 30-second lead.
+The plan may have been successful if there were no unforeseen problems.

 Several months later, a mechanic revealed that Piquet's BMW engine was suffering from mechanical issues and would have blown up anyway had he not been taken out by the crash.
 Piquet then phoned Salazar, both to apologize for his outburst and to convey the gratitude of BMW executives, several of whom personally attended the race and were thus spared the embarrassment of witnessing their engine failing at their home country Grand Prix.